SOUTH TYNE - HAYDON BRIDGE A69

 The new bridge was erected in 1970 after the condition of the old stone bridge worsened and became unsuitable for the heavy traffic on the A69 Newcastle to Carlisle road then using the bridge.
+Begun in 1967, a temporary bridge was erected (having been previously used at Coldstream and Hexham).
 The concrete bridge has five spans and has T-section girders under the carriageway, with box girders under the footpath.
-There are plans for a by-pass for Haydon Bridge which will mean another bridge over the river at some point.
-Work commenced in 2007.
-For more information see the website of the
+It cost and estimated £200,000 and was designed by Northumberland County council and built by contractors Kiers.

 - Constructed - 1970